QuentinSoubeyran/SAJE/README.md

 Search in Arbitrary JSON Engine
 ===============================
-**DISCLAIMER**: this project is in alpha, and provided "AS IS" (as per license).
-Improvements are planned and feedback is welcomed
+**DISCLAIMER**: this project is in alpha § feedback is welcome !

-This project allows to make a graphical application to search on arbitrary data using JSON format.
-The JSON files containes both the data (a list of arbitrary JSON objects) and how to search on them.
-The graphic interface is automatically built to allow the search options to be provided values.
+This project allows to make a graphical application for searching simple data, using only JSON files.
+The JSON file provides the data to search on, and how to build the UI.
+See the wiki and examples files for details !

-See the `example.json` for examples and the wiki on how to write the json files.

 # Installing a local copy
 To run the application, you can either download the source code and execute it using python, or use the provided builds (not yet available, this is WIP).